luijkr/blog/_drafts/data-anonymization-databricks.md

 FROM stats;
 ```

-Additionally, we must verify that the tables can still be joined and produce the same number of rows.
+Additionally, we must **verify that the tables can still be joined and produce the same number of rows**.
 This process can be demonstrated using the `fact_visits` table and its related dimensional tables.

 ```sql
 WITH